 Shoreline erosion occurs in some locations around the Project reservoir.
-Most of the features that provide evidence of erosion predate the Project.
-Project operations may influence erosion in some instances by exposing parts of the shoreline above the pre-Project normal high water line to the effects of waves and current; however, overall the water levels fluctuate less due to the Project's presence, making it likely that erosion is less severe now than it was under pre-Project conditions (FERC, 2004).
-Run-of-river operations also provide more stabilized management of reservoir elevations compared with peaking hydroelectric operations.
+Project operations may influence erosion in some instances by exposing parts of the shoreline above the pre-Project normal high water line to the effects of waves and current; however, overall the water levels fluctuate less due to the presence of the dam and run-of-river operations.
+As such, erosion is expected to be lessened compared with pre-Project conditions.

-Chelan PUD is currently monitoring and assessing erosion within the Project Boundary as part of its FERC approved Shoreline Erosion Management Plan.
 Chelan PUD has completed a helpful guide available to the public for erosion control techniques and has implemented the techniques at several park sites for demonstration purposes.
 Further information about the erosion control techniques and the location of the demonstration sites can be found on Chelan PUD's web site at www. chelanpud.org.